fxavierx/Password_Vault/README.md

 # Password-Vault
 ## 📄 Description:
-This is a password vault CLI application developed as the final project for Harvard's CS50 course.
-The program allows users to securely store and manage their passwords for different accounts.
-It is written in Python and it stores the accounts information in a MySQL database using encryption to protect sensitive information.
+Password-Vault is a command-line interface (CLI) application developed as the final project for Harvard’s CS50 course.
+This program enables users to securely store and manage their passwords across various accounts.
+Written in Python, it utilizes MySQL for database management and incorporates encryption to safeguard sensitive information.

  ## ✨ Features
-* Add an account
+* Add an Account: Allows users to securely store new account credentials, including website names, URLs, email addresses, usernames and passwords.
-* Search for an existing account
+* Search for an Existing Account: Provides functionality to search and retrieve stored account information.
-* List all the stored accounts
+* List All Stored Accounts: Displays a comprehensive list of all saved accounts, providing an overview of managed credentials.
-* Delete an account
+* Delete an Account: Enables users to remove account credentials from the database.
-* Generate a strong password
+* Generate a Strong Password: Includes a password generator that creates strong, random passwords for enhanced security.

 ## 💻 The Code
 * The main code (vault.py) is pretty simple and that's because all the functions are stored in functions.py.